 - ST LED is solid green.

 - MESH LED is solid green, if WirelessHART devices are connected.

-- LINK LED is solid green.

-- ORANGE LED is blinking in orange color.

 - ERR LED is off.

 Check Gateway's Webpage

 - Login as 'monitor' user. - Check traffic LED on the 'Home' page.
 It should be green color.

 9.11 How to Check that you have a Strong WirelessHART Mesh Network?